-The bill amends Section 513.3 of the Oklahoma Statutes, specifically relating to the Sarah Stitt Act, to enhance the support provided to inmates upon their release.
-It modifies the responsible agency from the Department of Public Safety to Service Oklahoma, and requires the Department of Corrections to assist inmates in obtaining a REAL ID Noncompliant Driver License or Identification Card before their release.
-The bill mandates that within nine months of an inmate's release, the Department must identify their current state identification status and gather necessary documentation for the issuance of these IDs.
-Additionally, the Department is authorized to use available funds to cover costs associated with this process.
+The bill amends Section 513.3 of the Oklahoma Statutes, specifically relating to the Sarah Stitt Act, to enhance the support provided to inmates upon their release from correctional facilities.
+It modifies the responsible agency from the Department of Public Safety to Service Oklahoma and requires the Department of Corrections to assist inmates in obtaining a REAL ID Noncompliant Driver License or Identification Card before their release.
+The bill mandates that within nine months prior to an inmate's release, the Department must identify if the inmate has a current state identification and begin gathering necessary documentation for the issuance of these IDs.
+Additionally, the Department is authorized to use available funds for the costs associated with this process.

 Furthermore, the bill outlines the documentation that the Department of Corrections must provide to inmates to assist them in securing post-release employment, including vocational training records, work records, and a resume.
-Certain categories of inmates, such as those over 65 or those releasing for medical reasons, are exempt from completing resumes or practice job interviews.
-The bill also empowers the Department to create rules and procedures for its implementation, with an effective date set for November 1, 2025.
+Certain categories of inmates, such as those over 65 years old or those releasing from medical or mental health units, are exempt from the requirement to complete resumes or practice job interviews.
+The bill also grants the Department the authority to create rules and procedures for implementing these provisions, with an effective date set for November 1, 2025.

 Statutes affected: